ajy25/VLM-UI/README.md

-# VLM-UI
+# Medical VLM Exploratory User Interface
-A simple user interface for experimenting with vision language models.
+A simple user interface for experimenting with vision language models for biomedical applications.